justinbeetle/pyDragonWarrior/README.md

 1. Talks to an NPC if the player character is facing one
 2. Opens a chest or door if the player character is on or facing one
 3. Takes the stairs if the player character is on a staircase
-4. Searches in all other cases
+4. Enters the menu in all other cases

 Note: Gamepad support is based on an XBox One controller.
 Other controllers have not been tested and may have different button naming schemes.